 In the Biblical narrative, those who rail at God rarely receive the sorts of answers they were looking for.
 The book of Job deals with this subject in detail, telling of a man who is certain his suffering is not a punishment for wrongdoing, as his friend claim, and cries out to God for answers.
 The response he receives – and accepts – is a long statement about God’s power over creation, and a telling-off for his friends.
-Job was one of the earliest parts of the Bible to be written.
-Some of the readers of this book continued to say people get what they deserve, but Jesus was quick to slap this argument down (Luke 13).
+Some of the readers of this book continued to say people get what they deserve, but Jesus was quick to slap this faulty argument down (Luke 13).

 The best that theologians working on this topic can manage, if they want to maintain the belief that God is capable of doing anything he chooses, are a series of conjectures.
 It seems that we have been given the gift of freedom to choose our actions – including wrong ones.
 Perhaps, some say, God in his love and wisdom has also chosen to limit his power or precise knowledge of the future in order to allow all of creation to find its course in life.
 Or maybe God achieves his purposes not despite but through the muddle of human and non-human actions that make up the present world.
 There’s also the question of whether God is at war with Satan (even if his victory is inevitable)?
 Or perhaps our human minds are simply unable to understand the full set of reasons for why God would allow suffering in the world?